op7ic/Yara-Mixer/README.md

 This repository contains a simple PowerShell script concatenating different Yara rules into one master rule file for ease of use and portability.

-## Script Activities:
+## Script Activities

 This script does the following:

-* Downloads various YARA rule repositories into temp folder
+* Downloads various YARA rule repositories, individual yara rules and projects which contain custom rules into temp folder
 * Downloads YARA binary into temp folder
 * Unpacks various YARA rule repositories into random UUID-named subfolders
 * Searches all the repositories for files with extension *.yar, *.rule or *.yara and concatenate them into temporary 'master' file